collective/plone.app.changeownership/README.txt

 ========

 plone.app.changeownership makes easy to transfer ownership from one ore more members to a new member.
+It also can change content metadata, like *Creators* field.

 Install